 There's a strong argument that the most important part of your ski touring kit is a pair of quality boots that fit well.
 The good news is that this growing category has seen some impressive advancements in recent years, with a plethora of models that excel both on the climb and descent.
-Below are our top backcountry ski boot picks for the 2018-2019 season, which range from lightweight builds for deep alpine exploring to downhill-oriented models that can split time between the backcountry and resort.
+Below are our top backcountry ski boot picks for the 2023-2024 season, which range from lightweight builds for deep alpine exploring to downhill-oriented models that can split time between the backcountry and resort.
 For more background information, see our detailed buying advice and comparison table below the picks.
-And to complete your alpine touring set-up, see our article on the best backcountry skis and our ski touring checklist.
+And to complete your alpine touring setup, see our articles on the best backcountry skis and backcountry ski bindings.

 What we like: Excellent performance on both the uphill and descent.

-Many backcountry boots favor either uphill or downhill performance, but the Scarpa Maestrale RS's impressive balance on both earns it our top billing for 2018-2019.
-To start, it's a standout on the skin track with a comfortable fit, lightweight carbon fiber and Grilamid construction, and total flex of 60 degrees, which exceeds our ankle's range of motion.
-Further, the boot does a fine impression of an alpine model with a progressive flex that that can be driven hard.
-And Scarpa didn't skimp on the liner either: the included Intuition Cross Fit Pro is a proven design that is warm, resists packing out, and can be heat molded for a custom fit.
+Many backcountry boots favor either uphill or downhill performance, but the Scarpa Maestrale RS's impressive balance of both earns it our top billing for the 2023-2024 season.
+To start, it's a standout on the skin track with a comfortable fit, lightweight construction, and 61-degree cuff rotation, which exceeds our ankle's range of motion.
+Further, the boot does a fine impression of an alpine model with a progressive 125 flex that can be driven hard.
+And Scarpa didn't skimp on the liner either: The included Intuition Pro Flex Performance is a proven design that is warm, resists packing out, and can be heat-molded for a custom fit.

-See the Scarpa Maestrale RS See the Women's Scarpa Gea RS
+See the Men's Scarpa Maestrale RS See the Women's Scarpa Gea RS

 What we don't: Falls short of the Maestrale for touring.

-See the Atomic Hawx Ultra XTD 130 See the Women's Atomic Hawx Ultra XTD 110
+See the Men's Atomic Hawx Ultra XTD 130 See the Women's Atomic Hawx Ultra XTD 115

 Best Budget Backcountry Ski Boot